awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* boolean
 - *Default:* false

-If set to true, this construct would also create the Redshift Data Interface VPC Endpoint in the VPC/Subnets that's configured.
+If set to true, create the Redshift Data Interface VPC Endpoint in the configured VPC/Subnets.

 ---